DeploymentLive/iPXEOps/Docs/evalguide.md

 ## What if I want to do more

-In practical terms, iPXE can be use to connect to the public https://boot.deploymentlive.com site with encrypted HTT
+In practical terms, iPXE can be use to connect to the public https://boot.deploymentlive.com:8050 site with encrypted HTTPS, but if you want to do more then you may need your site trusted with Deployment Live free version, or our Enterprise version.
+Please contact us at info@deploymentlive.com

 ### Extending the existing public cloud to your internal site.